DaiSijie/massive-graph-analysis/readme.md

 The source code is located in the ```code``` folder and consists of standard Java files.
 Various dataset cleaners are located in the ```datasets``` folder.

 1. Make sure that you can run the Apache Hadoop [word count example](https://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html#Example:_WordCount_v1.0) on your machine.
 You need to use java JDK11.
 2. Make sure that you can compile the code located in  the code folder.
 You will need the Apache Hadoop library as well as JGraphT.
-Alternatively, you can use the pre-compiled ```code/HadoopServerFlowCoreset.jar```.
+Alternatively, you can use the pre-compiled ```HadoopServerFlowCoreset.jar```.
 It uses one mapper and two reducers in the first round.
 3. To verify that everything is set correctly, copy ```/datasets/testgraph.txt``` to your input folder and run the program using the following command:
 ```/path/to/hadoop jar /path/to/compiled.jar /path/to/inputfolder /path/to/outputfolder```